 - Ravensthorpe Connection, which includes the significant area of crown land between the Fitzgerald River National Park and the Great Western Woodlands.
 Preparatory work has been done to underpin a CAP once resources are available.
 A CAP should be relatively easy to produce for this area if an organisation willing to drive the planning and implementation process can be identified, failing which Gondwana Link Ltd may need to take the initial lead. - Remainder of the Great Western Woodlands.
 The overall planning scenario for these woodlands (Del Marco 2010) was developed with other conservation and mining industry groups and some of the main local government authorities.
 On that basis we are progressively developing with key partners more detailed conservation plans for specific areas.
-As set out in Figure 3 a CAP has already been developed in the central west (Granite to Woodlands area) and a second GWW CAP covering part /all of the Ngadju area is being developed in 2014/15.
-Other areas to the north and east should be developed once the Ngadju CAP is completed and being implemented. - The Lake Magenta Dunn Rock area includes substantial areas of native vegetation on public land, has very high intrinsic conservation values and is an important connecting link from the central fragmented zone to the Great Western Woodlands.
+As set out in Figure 3 a CAP has already been developed in the central west (Granite to Woodlands area) with another (Ngadju area of the Great Western Woodlands) finished by 2016, and a Healthy Country Plan for Esperance Tjaltjraak completed in 2018. - The Lake Magenta Dunn Rock area includes substantial areas of native vegetation on public land, has very high intrinsic conservation values and is an important connecting link from the central fragmented zone to the Great Western Woodlands.
 Lake Magenta Nature Reserve is the largest remaining natural area in the inland wheatbelt, and met the 1980 WA Museum criteria for being able to sustain a full complement of mammals in the long term (Kitchener et al. 1980b).
 Connecting it with Dunn Rock would double the area, and the prospect for building other connectors, south and north is worthy of closer analysis.
-It is a high priority for CAP development and subsequent on-ground actions before 2018. - The forest estate.
+It is a high priority for CAP development and subsequent on-ground actions. - The forest estate.
 Maintenance of ecological resilience and function does not feature strongly in existing statutory plans governing the management of State Forest in WA, leading to an ongoing, though possibly slow, degradation through lack of appropriate management and, where logging still continues, incidental loss of connectivity values.
+Over-use of prescribed fire in a drying climate is rapidly emerging as a main, if not the main, cause of forest degradation.
 The forest area is made up of a number of well recognised Land Management Units (Mattiske and Havel 1998) and these provide a sound basis for development of CAP or other ecologically focused planning and implementation process.

-• National Parks and Nature Reserves across the Link generally have management plans in place, but these are often decades old and implementation is increasingly focused on servicing an 'industrial tourism' approach focused on recreational values, with minimal expenditure on their ecological values.
+National Parks and Nature Reserves across the Link generally have management plans in place, but these are often decades old and implementation is increasingly focused on servicing an 'industrial tourism' approach focused on recreational values, with minimal expenditure on their ecological values.
 In the past this focus on tourism rather than ecological management has led to severe degradation of ecological values, such as occurred when dieback was spread through the Stirling Range by tourist road construction.
 Mechanisms need to be developed to enable improved planning and resourcing to protect ecological values, including through more active involvement of public land managers in CAP planning and implementation.